vq-pro/Kumojin/README.md

   some cosmetic niceties, like the Add button to disable/enable itself based on form validation (the backend validates instead), or a label that says something like "No events" when the list is empty.

-* And also took a few shortcuts with the date display and input.
-As of now, it's the backend that supplies the date in string representation.
+* Also took a few shortcuts with the date display and input.
+As of now, it's the backend that supplies the dates in string representation.
 This is not ideal: normally the frontend would receive it in plain ISO format, and then display it according to a given format (locale-specific).
 And there could be a simpler interface to select the date on the add form (i.e. a popup calendar).
 But again, I decided to take a few shortcuts to avoid working on this for too long.

 * For persistence, integrated the H2 memory database, also for simplicity.
 This way, it will run on any local configuration, without the need for a more complex Docker container (or the like).
-Since the app is JPA, it would be a cinch to convert it to use a PostgreSL instance, just a matter of datasource definition.
+Since the app is JPA, it would be a cinch to convert it to use a PostgreSQL instance, just a matter of the datasource definition.

 * Start and end event times will be kept in the database as a "TIMESTAMP".
-The timezone, in format "-05:00" will be stored in the DB.
-When timestamps are received by the backend REST server, it will convert timestamps to the server's local timezone for persistence.
-When the REST server give these back to the frontend (through the GET list method), they will be converted back into the actual timezones.
+The timezone, in format "-05:00" will also be stored in the DB.
+When timestamps are received by the backend REST server, it will convert them to the server's local timezone for persistence.
+When the REST server gives these back to the frontend (through the GET list method), they will be converted back into the actual timezones.

 * Easy to add new cities/timezones.
 They are specified right in the HTML page.